 Rates for non-members attending the conference shall be set higher than for APA members.
 Registration materials shall provide an option for non-members to become members of APA and sign up at the Member rate when they register for the conference.

-Volunteers
+Students & Volunteers

 Volunteers will be needed throughout the duration of the conference.
 While the Conference Host Committee can ask local Section members to assist at the conference if they are not already involved in the CHC, reduced conference registration rates or complimentary registrations are not available to regular (non-student) APA California members.
 The best source for volunteers are students from the local colleges and universities with Planning programs.
 Because APA California wants students to attend, and the registration costs are sometime prohibitive, the Chapter has reduced student fees to $50 per day for each regular conference day following the free Student Day and excluding the Opening Reception.
 If a student volunteers 8 hours or more during the conference, half of the full student registration fee is rebated back to the student.